architanemalikanti/architanemalikanti/README.md

 💻 Full stack, machine learning, iOS, and embedded systems developer.

 🌎 Experienced in building systems from **ground up**.
-This includes designing the hardware circuit, hardware to backend application communication, application development, and more.
+This includes designing hardware circuitry, hardware to backend application communication, application development, and more.
+My skills are vast!

 ## About Me 😄
 I love singing and dancing; deep down I am a very creative person!